ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

 **VPC clusters**:

-1. When you create a VPC cluster, one public and one private VPC load balancer is automatically created outside of your cluster in your VPC.
+1. When you create a VPC cluster, one public and one private VPC load balancer are automatically created outside of your cluster in your VPC.
 2. One public ALB per zone is triggered for creation.
 3. A load balancer service that exposes the ALB is created and assigned a hostname.
 4. The load balancer hostname is used to register the Ingress subdomain in Cloudflare.
 Cloudflare might have latency during the registration process.